-I'm a freelance illustrator based out of the vibrant city of Pittsburgh, Pennsylvania, and President of Pittsburgh Society of Illustrators.
-My work is inspired by a fascination with folklore, mythology, nature, and interesting characters.
+I'm a designer and illustrator based out of the vibrant city of Pittsburgh, Pennsylvania, and current President of Pittsburgh Society of Illustrators.

 This week marks local artist Emily Traynor’s first time collaborating with Pittsburgh City Paper.
 I spotted her work on the Pittsburgh Society of Illustrator’s website a few weeks ago while searching for an artist to hire for this year’s Summer Guide.
 I was immediately drawn to her whimsical pieces, especially one of her colorful self-promotional paintings of a summer sky, the inspiration for this week’s City Paper illustrations.